lacework/code-security-action/README.md

 ### Creating secrets

-Before attempting to run this action, you should add three secrets `LW_ACCOUNT_NAME`, `LW_API_KEY` and `LW_API_SECRET` to your GitHub repository (or, better yet, your GitHub organization so they can be shared accross all your repositories).
+Before attempting to run this action, you should add three secrets `LW_ACCOUNT_NAME`, `LW_SUBACCOUNT_NAME` (When using a subaccount) `LW_API_KEY` and `LW_API_SECRET` to your GitHub repository (or, better yet, your GitHub organization so they can be shared across all your repositories).
 The value for these secrets can be obtained by following the instructions [here](https://docs.lacework.com/console/api-access-keys) to create an API key and then download it.

 ### Running on pull requests